microsoft/axe-windows/docs/RulesOverview.md

 `EvaluationCode` | Description
 --- | ---
-`Error` | if the violation represents an unambiguous accessibility issue and can be conclusively determined by the tool `Open` | if the violation can be conclusively determined by the tool but may or may not represent an accessibility issue `Note` | if the violation cannot be conclusively determined by the tool and may or may not represent an accessibility issue `Warning` | if the violation represents an unambiguous accessibility issue but cannot be conclusively determined by the tool `RuleExecutionError` | if a problem occurred while executing the test
+`Error` | if the violation represents an unambiguous accessibility issue and can be conclusively determined by the tool `NeedsReview` | if the violation highlights possible accessibility issues that need to be reviewed and verified by a human `Warning` | if the violation represents an unambiguous accessibility issue but cannot be conclusively determined by the tool `RuleExecutionError` | if a problem occurred while executing the test